 A map project I’m working on of historical Flint Coney locations, including key past and restaurants.

 There is constant debate about when and where the Coney Island hot dog was first served.
-The earliest known year is 1914, with both Ft.
+The earliest known year is 1914, with Ft.
 Wayne’s Famous Coney Island Wiener Stand in Ft.
 Wayne, Indiana [“History page“, Ft.
-Wayne’s Famous Coney Island], and Todoroff’s Original Coney Island in Jackson, Michigan [“Todoroff’s Original Coney Island“, Jackson, MI], opening that year.
-As specific opening dates for those two locations are not known, and it also being unclear if there are other earlier openings at other locations, the first instance of the Coney Island hot dog is yet unknown and no reliable claim can be made.
+Wayne’s Famous Coney Island], and both Todoroff’s Original Coney Island in Jackson, Michigan [“Todoroff’s Original Coney Island“, Jackson, MI], and Virginia Coney Island [Virginia Coney Island, Jackson, Michigan] opening that year.
+As specific opening dates for those three locations are not known, and it also being unclear if there are other earlier openings at other locations, the first instance of the Coney Island hot dog is yet unknown and no reliable claim can be made.

 A timeline of openings of the earliest coney island restaurants in widespread areas of the US is rather telling: